synt-xerror/mlpgame/README.md

-it's an MLP game, using the pygame library in python.
+it's an MLP game, using the Pygame library in Python.

 the game is still very incomplete, with only one level, but I will be making updates soon.